A Step-by-Step Guide to a Perfectly Prepared Christmas or Thanksgiving

 - Use nature in your décor to save money.
 For instance: ever-green branches are great for the holidays and you can dispose of them in the woods so they can help feed the ground as they weather.

-- The idea is to involve everyone in the party process instead of you doing all of the work and never enjoying the party yourself.
+The idea is to involve everyone in the party process instead of you doing all of the work and never enjoying the party yourself.
+And you are done in record time.

 - Set up a decorating party and have everyone come over to help the day before.

-- Ensure that there are enough people bringing something (and what they are bringing) so that you know what will be coming and what will have to be provided by you.
+- Ensure that there are enough people bringing something (and what they are bringing) so that you know what will be coming and what will have to be provided by you (another list).

 - Use small plastic pools filled with ice to keep the drinks cold.